HueByte/HueBot-Public/Readme.md

 # ` 👾 About`
 HueBot public main repository.
-Bot written in .net core
-Current website for project: [link](https://huebyte.github.io/Bot).
+Bot is written in .net core and you can check list of features/commands at current website for project: [link](https://huebyte.github.io/Bot).
 Decided to make it open source as I probably won't continue developing this bot anymore.
 I think it was an interesting project and with gained experience I will make another bot.

 ## ` 🤴🏽 Contributors`